petergridge/openweathermaphistory/README.md

 # openweathremaphistory
 A home assistant sensor that uses the OpenWeatherMap API to return the last 5 days rainfall, min and max temperatures as attributes.

-The day is based on UTC so if your in Syndey, Australia GMT +10 your day will refresh at 10am.
+The data is in 24 hout time slots not date based but data for the preceeding 24hrs.

 The scan_interval is set at 30 minutes as OpenWeatherMap data only refreshes every hour.